abeckDev/DLRG-ExamRegistrationSystem/README.md

 A system to collect exam requirements from participants of complex DLRG exams such as the Boat Operators License exam.

 > [!IMPORTANT]
-> This is a non official, non DLRG related project, created to support processes or work as an inspiration.
+> This is a non official project, created to augment existing proccesses and work as an inspiration.
 It is not approved nor developed by the [AK IT of the DLRG](https://www.dlrg.de/fuer-mitglieder/arbeitskreise/arbeitskreis-informationstechnik/).

 In correspondence with the [MIT License](https://github.com/abeckDev/DLRG-ExamRegistrationSystem/blob/main/LICENSE), you may use the software free of chart without limitations but WITHOUT WARRANTY OF ANY KIND.
 Please review the terms of the [MIT LICENSE](https://opensource.org/license/MIT/) for further information.